MicrosoftDocs/defender-docs/exposure-management/critical-asset-management.md

 - Domain controllers
 - Databases with sensitive data
 - Groups such as Power Users
-- Roles such as Privileged Role Administrator.
+- Roles like Privileged Role Administrator

 In addition, you can create custom critical assets to prioritize what your organization considers to be critical when assessing exposure and risk.